en4343/CRSF-Tracker/README.md

 ⚠️ Critical Prerequisite: Your Transmitter (Radio) Your ExpressLRS transmitter MUST have a hardware "Backpack" chip installed.
 The backpack is a secondary ESP32 or ESP8285 chip inside your radio/module dedicated to communicating with ground station gear.

-Most modern external modules (Radiomaster Ranger, Happymodel ES24TX, BetaFPV Micro) and modern internal modules (Radiomaster Boxer, TX16S MKII) have this built-in.
+Most modern external modules (Radiomaster Ranger, Happymodel ES24TX, BetaFPV Micro) and modern internal modules (Radiomaster Boxer, TX16S MKII, GX12) have this built-in.

 Some older or ultra-budget internal modules do not have a backpack chip.
 Please verify your radio's specifications before building!

 ✨ Key Features
 100% Wireless Data Link: Reads native CRSF telemetry packets over ESP-NOW.
 No extra hardware required on the drone/plane!

-Dynamic ELRS Support: Automatically parses both ExpressLRS v3.x and v4.x packet structures.

 The "Gatekeeper" Safety: Refuses to calibrate until both the ground station and the aircraft have a rock-solid 8+ satellite 3D lock.